fetchai/fetchd/docs/docs/how-to-stake-with-browser.md

 **2. For viewing more information about validators such as their voting power, self bonded rate, uptime, active/inactive validators at any given moments time on the network, descriptions about them (such as their website), and contact information, head over to [this web page](https://bit.ly/32fv1d9) and click on the validator profiles, for a visualization of the validators voting power (more is NOT better) check out [this page](https://bit.ly/3CGe889).**

-**3. Don't forget to leave at least 1 $FET undelegated, as some amount of FET is necessary to pay for gas fees when completing any transactions on Mainnet.
+**3. Don't forget to leave at least 1 FET undelegated, as some amount of FET is necessary to pay for gas fees when completing any transactions on Mainnet.
 The fee is extremely minimal, but it is still important to make sure you retain a few FET to pay for any gas fees.**

 ## Steps for staking with the Fetch.ai Browser Extension Wallet